Memory Care FAQ

 We understand that it can be difficult to visit a loved one with dementia.
 He or she may be impatient or easily agitated, but that does mean they do not want to see you.
 Residents always look forward to seeing their families, but it’s vital to consider what the ideal time is for you and the person you’re seeing.

-Try bringing your loved one an item from home, a dish to try, or talk to them about your day to spark conversation.
+Try to bring your loved one an item from home, a dish to try, or talk to them about your day to spark conversation.

 What’s the best way to say goodbye at the end of my visit?